- Home

 How to start positive conversations about dementia

 Discussing dementia, and life-changing decisions such as moving into a care home, can seem like a daunting prospect.
-Often, people may be reluctant to discuss it because they don’t want to cause distress.
+It’s a topic that some people find uncomfortable or difficult to discuss, and many don’t want to cause distress to their loved ones by broaching the subject.

 Using the right questions and conversation starters can help families begin important conversations in a positive and proactive manner – to ensure the right decisions can be made at the right time, and you so know where to turn for practical information and support.